 - Let it dry.
 For optimal results, the gesso is best left to dry overnight.

-- Wash your brush out immediately in running water then use a brush cleaner to thoroughly remove the gesso out.
+- Wash your brush out immediately in running water then use a brush cleaner to thoroughly remove the gesso.
 It’s worth cleaning it twice even if you think it’s clean.

 How to gesso a wood panel for acrylic painting

-To follow the full guide How to prepare the wood and don’t let your panel peel off, read my article How to prepare wood for acrylic painting
+To follow the full guide on How to prepare the wood and don’t let your panel peel off, read my article How to prepare wood for acrylic painting.

-Tips: For better results use a 6-inch foan roller that doesn’t have a nap or a gesso spray.
+Tips: For better results use a 4-6-inch foam roller that doesn’t have a nap or Krylon gesso spray.

 Tips for everyone who works with gesso